B.E. Hawkins knows what he’ll do if the state line moves Lake Wylie Mini Mart from South Carolina into North Carolina. He’ll stay home.

 Malpeli has been in the area 30 years.
 The state line clarification originally was going to impact five double-wide units, but now it may be 10 or 12.
 It also was going to cut straight through his sales center.
 He doesn’t know the impact because the commission doesn’t either.

 “This is the worst thing I’ve ever seen,” Malpeli said.
 “Once it’s written, I’m in trouble.”

-The state line arrived at last year and awaiting formal approval isn’t a new line.
+The state line arrived at last year and awaiting formal approval isn’t new.
 It’s an effort to use the original state line that was marked on trees and rocks dating to 1735.
 Geodetic survey departments in both states signed an agreement in 1993 to re-establish the 334-mile boundary.
-Work began in 1995 and ended May 2013, including everything from recovering scrolls and legal artifacts to sending divers into Lake Wylie looking for markers.
+The work, which began in 1995 and ended in May 2013, included everything from recovering scrolls and legal artifacts to sending divers into Lake Wylie looking for markers.

 South Carolina entered the agreement hoping to avoid what happened between the state and Georgia on the Savannah River Basin.
-South Carolina spent $10 million and 26 years of litigation and negotiation to resolve 25 miles of boundary there, involving the U.S. Supreme Court and Congress.
+South Carolina spent $10 million and 26 years of litigation and negotiation to resolve 25 miles of boundary there.
+The battle involved the U.S. Supreme Court and Congress.
 By using the original Carolinas boundary, no new line is needed that would require an act of Congress.

 The joint commission will meet again in late October or early November, Thompson said, to iron out legislative proposals.
 South Carolina will host a public meeting, likely in Rock Hill, but no date has been set.

 The commission is eager to get state approval of its work and conditions to help property owners impacted by the change.
 State lines will be marked in official coordinates rather than trees this time.
 However, there will be physical markers.